hewi0071/MoE_Bar_Replacer/README.md

 Extract the zip archive.
 Copy the game version folder from the extracted files into the res_mods folder of your World of Tanks installed directory.
 This is usually C:\Games\World_of_Tanks\res_mods, but can literally be anywhere you chose when you installed/copied the game.
 When the game updates, i.e. I have included both 0.9.17.0 and 0.9.17.0.1.
 I am on the SEA server, and we didn't get the 0.1 hotfix for 9.17.0.
 Thus, this is only tested on 0.9.17.0.

 If any errors occur in your game after installing this modification, please try uninstalling the mod.
-If the game does not continue to function after uninstalling, please try re-installing the game.
+If the game does not continue to function after uninstalling, please try re-installing the game

+Do not attempt to modify this further unless you know what you are doing, or are willing to reinstall the game (if it comes to it).

+#Disclaimer

+I do not own or claim to own any of the content in this mod.
+I edited the files provided by Wargaming with Paint.net from http://www.getpaint.net/index.html

 I take no responsibility for any errors that occur before or after you install this mod.